rizwanh-MFST/Fabric_Practice/Lab_Guide_Army_Readiness_Analytics.md

    - ✅ silver_training_metrics
    - ✅ gold_unit_readiness_summary

-2. Click **Publish** (bottom right)
+2. Click **Save & run** (bottom left) or use the dropdown for other save options
+3. Give your dataflow a name if prompted (e.g., `Army_Readiness_Dataflow`)
-3. Wait for publishing to complete (~1-2 minutes)
+4. Wait for the dataflow to save and run (~1-2 minutes)
+5. Monitor the refresh status - you'll see progress indicators for each query
-4. The dataflow will automatically refresh and load data to all destination tables
+6. Once complete, the dataflow will have loaded data to all Bronze, Silver, and Gold tables in the Lakehouse

 > **✅ Checkpoint**: Your Dataflow Gen2 has created Bronze, Silver, and Gold tables in the Lakehouse!